common-workflow-language/cwl-website/README.md

 <a href="https://www.youtube.com/watch?v=86eY8xs-Vo8"><picture><source srcset="https://github.com/common-workflow-language/logo/raw/master/intro_video_screenshot_413x193.webp" type="image/webp" ><img align="right" srcset="https://github.com/common-workflow-language/logo/raw/master/intro_video_screenshot_413x193.png"
 alt="[Video] Common Workflow Language explained in 64 seconds"></picture></a>
-The Common Workflow Language (CWL) is a specification for describing analysis workflows and tools in a way that makes them portable and scalable across a variety of software and hardware environments, from workstations to cluster, cloud, and high performance computing (HPC) environments.
+The Common Workflow Language (CWL) is a standard for describing analysis workflows and tools in a way that makes them portable and scalable across a variety of software and hardware environments, from workstations to cluster, cloud, and high performance computing (HPC) environments.
 CWL is designed to